What Is an ACH Payment? A Small Business Guide

 Types of ACH Payments & Examples

-- Direct Payment: An ACH payment between individuals or businesses and consumers.
-There are two types of ACH payments: credits (or deposits), also known as push payments, and debits or pull payments.
+Direct payment in the ACH network involves transactions between individuals or businesses and consumers.
+There are two subcategories of direct payments: credits (push payments) and debits (pull payments).

-- Example of ACH credit (push): Receiving money from a friend on Zelle or Venmo.
+- ACH credit (push): Receiving money from a friend on Zelle or Venmo

 Pros & Cons of ACH Payments